8bitkick/c64bot/README.md

 A key piece of this project is to get a C64 emulator running programs and generating video purely via Linux command line.
 [VICE](http://vice-emu.sourceforge.net) looks like the best emulator for the job.

+We *don't* want to run VICE in headless mode because we want video output to capture.
+However in the cloud we have no display to attach to and even trying to load VICE causes it to segfault.

-It's possible to use [xvfb](https://www.x.org/releases/X11R7.6/doc/man/man1/Xvfb.1.xhtml) as the X server for the headless c64 cloud instance and capture video using [ffmpeg](https://ffmpeg.org) x11grab as follows:
+The solution is to use X virtual framebuffer ([xvfb](https://www.x.org/releases/X11R7.6/doc/man/man1/Xvfb.1.xhtml)) as the X server for the headless c64 cloud instance and capture the Display to video using [ffmpeg](https://ffmpeg.org) x11grab as follows:

 ```
 Xvfb :99 -screen 0 1280x1024x16